 All food banks rely on public donations, which are collected from places like supermarkets, schools, and local businesses.
 The Trussell Trust operates the most food banks in the UK, with 1200 food banks nationwide.

 How do I find food banks near me?

 Visit the Trussell Trust’s website to find your nearest food bank at www.trusselltrust.org/map by entering your postcode or nearest town.
 If you are unable to travel to your local food bank due to transport costs, you can call them and check if they can deliver your food parcel.

-FairShare is a charity which uses food that would otherwise be wasted at the manufacturing end of the chain and gives it away to the homeless and poor.
+FairShare is a charity that uses food that would otherwise be wasted at the manufacturing end of the chain and gives it away to the homeless and poor.
 Donors include Sainsbury’s and Nestle.
-They were just one of the organisations that saw a demand in food packages following the MPs vote against free school meals for children during the half-term holidays last year.
+They were just one of the organisations that saw a demand for food packages following the MPs vote against free school meals for children during the half-term holidays in 2020.